thedvo/capstone-project01/proposal.md

 The goal of this app is to provide users a method to explore a well-documented archive of Pokemon trading cards.

-With the popularity of Pokemon trading card collecting growing exponentially, it would be a useful resource for collectors and fans to search their favorite characters and see their details (images, statistics, market price, etc).
+With the popularity of Pokemon trading card collecting growing exponentially, it would be a useful resource for fans and collectors to search their favorite characters and see their details (images, statistics, market price, etc).

-User Demographic:
+User Demographics:
 - collectors and hobbyists
 - a wide range of age groups interested in Pokemon
 - Pokemon TCG players who want to strategize and build decks